Mr-222/lfm/README.md

 # Leapfrog Flow Maps for Real-Time Fluid Simulation
-This repository contains a High-Performance LFM fluid simulation.
+This repository contains a High-Performance LFM fluid simulator.
 The code for AMGPCG Poisson Solver is in another repo [AMGPCG_Pybind_Torch](https://github.com/wrc042/AMGPCG_Pybind_Torch), which is imported as a submodule.

 Please consider citing our paper if this repository helps you: